 Our mission is to create an environment wherein we promote leadership and personal development among students, educate students on the current opportunities and developments in the chemical engineering field, and facilitate interaction between students and professionals.

 American Society of Agricultural and Biological Engineers (ASABE)

 Students are encouraged to join this professional society as freshmen.
 Through regular monthly meetings and community projects, students learn more about the field of civil engineering, meet other CIVE students and become involved in the community.
 Students are also encouraged to participate in the Concrete Canoe and Steel Bridge Competitions held at regional and national competitions each year.
 These competitions allow students to apply engineering concepts learned in the classroom to real-life activities.
-Find them on Facebook at facebook.com/huskerasce and the Omaha section on Twitter at twitter.com/UNO_ASCE.
+Find the Lincoln section on Facebook at facebook.com/huskerasce and the Omaha section on Twitter at twitter.com/UNO_ASCE.

 The American Society of Heating, Refrigeration and Air-conditioning Engineers (ASHRAE) exposes students to the sciences of heating, ventilation, refrigerating, air-conditioning and related human factors.
 The group schedules tours, speakers, mentoring opportunities with the local Nebraska ASHRAE Chapter and a trip to the national ASHRAE conference regularly.

 As members of this professional society, students are given the opportunity to stay informed regarding recent developments in the field of mechanical engineering through publications, field trips and meetings.
 Fellowship is also enhanced through interaction with other student sections as well as professional sectors of the society.

 American Water Works Association/Water Environment Federation (AWWA/WEF)